 - Irwin Olian, Chairman, CEO and President, Entrepreneur with strong background in Finance and Law.
 Co-founder of several successful NASDAQ companies in medical device and biotech spaces.
-Mr. Olian was the founder and served as CEO and Chairman of Pan African Mining Corp. until its acquisition by Asia Thai Mining in June 2008, providing a substantial uplift for its shareholders. - Jennifer Todhunter, Director, CFO, served as the Finance Manager of the Company and its predecessor, Pan African Mining Corp., since May 2005.
-Ms. Todhunter has 15 years experience working with public companies, predominantly those in the mining industry. - Dr. Edward A. Schiller, Director, Senior Consultant, 40 years experience across the mineral spectrum.
+Mr. Olian was the founder and served as CEO and Chairman of Pan African Mining Corp. until its acquisition by Asia Thai Mining in June 2008, providing a substantial uplift for its shareholders.
+He is a graduate of Princeton University with an A.B. degree in Economics and Harvard Law School. - Scott Davis, CPA, CGA, CFO, is a partner of Vancouver-based Cross Davis & Company LLP Chartered Professional Accountants.
+The firm is focused on providing accounting and management services for publicly-listed companies.
+Mr. Davis has extensive accounting and finance experience dealing with the complexities of both private and public corporations in a variety of industries.
+His experience includes CFO positions of several companies listed on the TSX Venture Exchange.
+His past senior management experience includes four years at Appleby as an Assistant Financial Controller, two years at Davidson & Company LLP Chartered Professional Accountants as an Auditor and five years with Pacific Opportunity Capital Ltd. as an Accounting Manager. - Dr. Edward A. Schiller, PGEO, Director, Senior Consultant, 40 years experience across the mineral spectrum.
 Supervised drilling of Dia Met's Ekati Diamond Discovery in Canada. - Greg Sparks, Director, P. Eng. formerly VP Development of Echo Bay Mines Ltd., 25 Years Experience.
-Senior Minerals Industry Consultant with John T. Boyd Company, Denver, Co. - Soren Christiansen- Director.
+Senior Minerals Industry Consultant with John T. Boyd Company, Denver, Co.
+Extensive experience with the majors and in the junior sector. - Soren Christiansen- Director.
 Among Canada's leading oil field operations executives, he has overseen drilling and other oil field operations both onshore and offshore in all corners of the globe, including Alaska, Argentina, Australia, Canada, Chad, and the U.S. From 1987-1989, he supervised a five- well drill program on China's Hainan Island as the first foreign operator onshore in China.
 From 1993 to 2006, he served as Team Leader and Drilling Manager for Canada-based Encana Corp., a leading international energy producer.
 He lives in Calgary, AB and is a graduate of the University of Calgary, where he received a B.Sc. degree in Mechanical Engineering.